Qytera-Gmbh/Qytera-Gmbh.github.io/projects/cypress-xray-plugin/docs/section/configuration/jira.md

     !!! example
         Jira does not prohibit configuring multiple fields with the same name.
-        There might be multiple fields called `Summary` for example, the default Jira one and another one for descriptions of defects reported by customers.
+        There might be multiple fields called `summary` for example, the default Jira one and another one for descriptions of defects reported by customers.

         In these situations, the plugin will display an error message containing the duplicates it detected and their properties, including the field IDs.
         The ID of Jira's summary field could then again be copied to the [`summary` option](#summary), fixing the error in future uploads:

         ```hl_lines="5"
-        Failed to fetch Jira field ID for field with name: Summary
+        Failed to fetch Jira field ID for field with name: summary
         There are multiple fields with this name

         Duplicates: